Ultimate Guide to Sagging Jowls: Causes, Treatments, and More

 - Lifestyle habits that overuse the face muscles

 - Poor personal hygiene that damages skin health

 Overgrooming the skin, chronic sickness, physical trauma, and family history may also increase the chances for or severity of jowls.

 Treating Jowls: From Fillers to Facial Surgery

-Jowls are harmless in most cases and have no need to be medically corrected.
+Jowls are harmless in most cases and do not need to be medically corrected.
 However, they can cause cosmetic issues, anxiety, low self-confidence, and other problems in some people.